tfluhr/test-project/docs/chapters/customization.md

 You are welcome to edit `/assets/templates/lantern.tex` by adding your own LaTeX commands.
 If your custom LaTeX commands require new LaTeX packages (from [CTAN](https://www.ctan.org/), for example), make sure that your LaTeX system has those new packages installed.

-TinyText includes the TeX Live manager, so adding new LaTeX packages from CTAN is easy from your system terminal:
+TinyTeX includes the TeX Live manager, so adding new LaTeX packages from CTAN is easy from your system terminal:

 ```
 tlmgr install <package-name>